24 September 2015

 The disaster has struck.
 The people of the country are suffering.
-As a result attention to God has increased for some who rally like those joining together behind a banner.
+God has set up a banner for the faithful to rally behind.
 This psalm is an appeal to God to be with us in the challenge ahead.
-The psalm ends with “With God we shall do valiantly” (v12).
+The psalm ends with “With God we shall do valiantly” (v.12).

 The second psalm is a prayer for protection.
 God is describes as a rock, a shelter, a hiding place and a great bird under whose wings we are protected.